COVID19-Campus-Recovery/campus-recovery-modeling/README.md

 # COVID-19 Campus Recovery Analtyics
-A repository for tools and applications meant to inform safe return to campus decisions for colleges amid the COVID-19 pandemic.
+A repository for tools and applications meant to inform safe return to campus decisions for colleges and universities amid the COVID-19 pandemic.

 ## List of Tools